NEWS

 Where we are PDF Print E-mail

 Welcome!
-Rathkenny is one of the sixty-nine parishes in the Catholic diocese of Meath.
-Most Rev. Michael Smith DCL.DD. is our bishop.
+Rathkenny is one of the sixty-nine parishes in the Catholic Diocese of Meath.
+Most Rev Tom Deenihan is Bishop of Meath.
+Most Rev. Michael Smith is Bishop Emeritus.

 Our parish is located in the northeastern part of the diocese.
 It looks north through Lobinstown to Ardee, east through Slane to Drogheda, south to Navan and west through many places to Kells.